IC-DevOps-Career-Path/ic-devops-batch3/git-assignment-1.md/git-assignment-1.md

 it collect all the data and sqash with one single commit

 As i have already added the repository of interactive cares so and clone it and make it to my remote so i'm not giving any screenshot of it cause if i can do it i know how to use these commands.

+now what fetch and pull do ?
+fetch : fetch just collect the data from the remote store pull : pull collect the data from remote and execute it in the codebase.